This is not an assault on bird kind.

 Food thieving fiends

 I know for a fact that I am not the only victim of this most heinous fowl play (sorry, I had to).
-I have watched numerous people being terrorised by the kamikaze-esque demons of the sky; chips, ice cream, snacks-a-plenty have all been guzzled by gulls in front of me.
-Nobody is safe.
+I have watched numerous people being terrorised by the kamikaze-esque demons of the sky; chips, ice creams, snacks-a-plenty have all been guzzled by gulls in front of me.

 Litter spreading heathens